robang74/git-functions/README.md

 Usage
 -----

-Just to give it a try, source the `git.functions` in your environment and call them in your git local repository
+Just to give it a try, source the `git.shell` in your environment and call them in your git local repository

-    source git.functions
+    GFRELOAD=1 source git.shell

-this file also source the `colors.shell` in order to produce a color full output
+this file also source the `colors.shell` in order to produce a color full output while functions will be loaded when `gitshell` will be lauched.

 Installation